BJUTRec/CITE/README.md

 keras==2.8.0

  # Dataset
- We provide dataset: MovieLens-1M, Gowalla, and Yelp2018 in file ./Data We provide pretrained user/item embeddings in flie ./pretrain_parameters
+ We provide dataset: MovieLens-1M, Gowalla, and Yelp2018 in file ./Data.
+ We also provide pretrained user/item embeddings in flie ./pretrain_parameters

 # Noting